1-Mar-2017, 20:58 UT/GMT

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Bo's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Bo, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
 Encouraging his confidence in himself, and providing a sense of emotional security while lovingly but firmly standing up to his attempts at emotional manipulation, can help to nourish a truly balanced personality.
 Because of his strong focus on feelings and relationships, [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Bo's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-His need for independence will affect every area of his development, from taking his first steps to achieving high goals at school.
-He will always feel happy and confident when he has succeeded in overcoming an obstacle or winning against the competition.
-Do not try to [...] [..]
-He will consistently test parents' intentions and challenge their efforts at discipline not because he truly wants complete freedom (he would feel very uneasy and anxious if it were given to him) but because he is trying to determine where the boundaries are so that he [...]
+Do not try to cosset or overprotect him, for he needs to discover his strengths through learning from his own mistakes.
+Equally, forcible repression of his vital spirit through harsh discipline or emotional manipulation would create many deep and lasting problems.
+Like [...] [..]
+But it is through winning battles that he constantly reaffirms his sense of inner strength.
+Give him plenty of projects and tasks to accomplish on his own, and make sure his efforts are given due encouragement and acknowledgement.
+Honest praise for a job well done will [...]
 Hidden traits [..]
 Hidden confusion and bewilderment can undermine his determination and confidence, and he is secretly far more dependent on others than he may ever be able to acknowledge.
 In early childhood his defences have not yet formed.
 But as he gets older he is likely to hide his [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future